 Small Group Employer

-A member who is eligible for membership on his or her own behalf and not by virtue of dependent status and who meets the eligibility requirements as a subscriber.
+A member who is eligible for membership on their own behalf and not by virtue of dependent status and who meets the eligibility requirements as a subscriber.

 Summary of Benefits and Coverage (SBC)